tzsk/crypton/readme.md

 CRYPTON_KEY=your-encryption-key
 ```

-> **TIP:** You can easily generate an encryption key by running `php artisan key:generate` then copy the string after the `base64:...`.
-Then again run: `php artisan key:generate` to make the key used by crypton and the default application key is different.
+> **TIP:** You can easily generate an encryption key by running `php artisan key:generate` then copy the generated key.
+Then again run: `php artisan key:generate` to make the key used by crypton and the default application key different.

 **WARNING: DO NOT USE THE SAME `APP_KEY` AND `CRYPTON_KEY`**